 See also on this site: Transmyocardial Laser Revascularization (TMLR)

-Carotid artery disease is a disease that affects the vessels leading to the head and brain.
+Carotid artery disease affects the vessels leading to the head and brain.
 Like the heart, the brain's cells need a constant supply of oxygen-rich blood.
 This blood supply is delivered to the brain by the 2 large carotid arteries in the front of your neck and by 2 smaller vertebral arteries at the back of your neck.
 The right and left vertebral arteries come together at the base of the brain to form what is called the basilar artery.
 A stroke most often occurs when fatty plaque blocks the carotid arteries and the brain does not get enough oxygen.

 Carotid endarterectomy is the most common surgical treatment for carotid artery disease.
 Surgeons make an incision at the location of the blockage in the neck and a tube is inserted above and below the blockage to reroute blood flow.
 Surgeons can then remove the fatty plaque.